ravi-karthik23/Demo/README.md

 Learning GIt for devops.
 God, please bless me and make me successful Adding more changes here

-This is bound to cause a trouble
+This is bound to create a conflict and a trouble